chizixin-688/FastChemistrySolver-OpenFOAM-10/README.md

     reversibleLangmuirHinshelwood
     reversiblePowerSeries
     irreversibleFluxLimitedLangmuirHinshelwood
     irreversibleSurfaceArrhenius

-# Numerical consistency
+## Numerical considerations
-This code includes the analytical derivatives for Falloff and ChemicallyActivated reactions,
-which are not considered by default during compilation in OpenFOAM-10.
-For reference, see the ChemicallyActivatedReactionRateI.H and FallOffReactionRateI.H files in OpenFOAM-10.
+This code includes the analytical derivatives for Falloff and ChemicallyActivated reactions, which are not considered by default during compilation in OpenFOAM-10.
+For reference, see the ChemicallyActivatedReactionRateI.H and FallOffReactionRateI.H files in OpenFOAM

 # Prerequisites